pantelis-kan/HairLoader/README.md

 - Used only one draw call for the entire hairstyle.
 - Expanded each line segment to camera facing quads with the geometry shader.
 - Used tessellation to implement smooth curves with cubic B-splines.
+- Use tessellation to interpolate hair across the scalp.

 ## ToDo:
-- Use tessellation to interpolate hair across the triangle: single-strand & multi-strand interpolation.
-- Implement different lighting algorithms (Kajiya & Kay, Marschner etc.).
+- Implement shading algorithms (Kajiya & Kay, Marschner etc.).
-- Instance based rendering
-- Implement anti aliasing techniques for thin lines (MSAA or something more efficient)
+- Implement anti aliasing.
 - Implement shadows (and deep opacity maps).

 ## Step by Step